 More choir-work with ‘Mixed Beans Multi-Cultural Choir’ & ‘With One Voice Brisbane’ & spin-off gigs have kept the duo working on various prestigious community-based projects for up to 46 weeks a year as writers, arrangers & musicians since then.

-Jay is taking time out from this busy schedule to play solo gigs in the UK & New Zealand in 2020.
+Jay is taking time out from this busy schedule to play solo gigs in the UK in 2020.